A note on the second-largest number of dissociation sets in connected graphs: Introduction

-The operation $*$ is a method of transforming several disjoint complete subgraphs into a connected graph, defined as follows.
+\begin{question} \rm \emph{Is $h(n)$ the second-largest number of dissociation sets among all connected graphs of order $n$ when $n\ge 10$?
+Do the extremal graphs belong to } \end{question} Here, $h(n)$ is defined as follows The operation $*$ is a method of transforming several disjoint complete subgraphs into a connected graph, defined as follows.
 Let $G=K_{s_{1}}\cup K_{s_{2}}\cup \cdots \cup K_{s_{t}}$ be a disconnected graph whose all components are complete subgraphs, and $K_r$ a complete graph disjoint from $G$. $K_r * G$ is the graph obtained by selecting a vertex $u \in V(K_r)$ and connecting $u$ to exactly one vertex from each component of $G$ (see Figure \ref{figure Kr}).

 In this paper, we give a positive answer to this question.
-The remainder of the paper is organized as follows: Section \ref{section2} introduces key definitions and preliminary lemmas; Section \ref{section3} presents the main results, including the upper bound for the second-largest number of dissociation sets and the corresponding extremal graphs.
+The remainder of the paper is organized as follows: Section \ref{section2} introduces key definitions and preliminary lemmas; Section \ref{section3} presents the main results, including the second-largest number of dissociation sets in connected graphs of order $n$ and the corresponding extremal graphs.